Nuovations/LogUtilities/README.md

 # Introduction

-Nuovations Log Utilities provides a toolkit logging unstructured messages portably to one or more output destinations as well as related debug and development utilities built atop of that toolkit.
+Nuovations Log Utilities provides a toolkit for logging unstructured messages portably to one or more output destinations as well as related debug and development utilities built atop of that toolkit.